-The ITT Deferred Compensation Plan is a tax deferral plan.
-The ITT Deferred Compensation Plan permits eligible employees with a base salary of at least \$200,000 to defer between 2% and 90% of their AIP payment.
+The ITT Deferred Compensation Plan is a tax deferral plan that was frozen to new deferrals effective as of 2020.
+The ITT Deferred Compensation Plan permitted eligible employees with a base salary of at least \$200,000 to defer between 2% and 90% of their AIP payment.
 The AIP amount deferred is included in the Summary Compensation Table under Non-Equity Incentive Plan Compensation.
 Withdrawals under the plan are available on payment dates elected by participants at the time of the deferral election.
 The withdrawal election is irrevocable, except in cases of demonstrated hardship due to an unforeseeable emergency as provided by the ITT Deferred Compensation Plan.
 Amounts deferred will be unsecured general obligations of the Company to pay the deferred compensation in the future and employees will have the rights of an unsecured general creditor with respect to those funds.